Joacop16/Joacop16/README.md

 ### Hello there 👋

 My name is Joaquin Peñuela Parra.
-I am a colombian Physicist with interest in areas such as Condensed Matter (Theoretical and Experimental), Phenomenology Particle Physics, Mathematics, and Computer Science.
+I am a colombian Physicist with interest in areas such as Materials Science, Condensed Matter (Theoretical and Experimental), Phenomenology Particle Physics, Mathematics, and Computer Science.

 You cand find my CV and other information about me in my personal website: [https://sites.google.com/view/jpenuela](https://sites.google.com/view/jpenuela).